 Numerous putative consumer class action lawsuits were filed against the Fund in U.S. federal and state courts, and in foreign courts, relating to the Security Incidents, including the following: (1) In Re: Yahoo!
-Inc. Customer Data Security Breach Litigation, U.S. District Court for the Northern District of California Case No. 5:16-md-02752-LHK ("federal consumer class action"); (2) Yahoo!
+Inc. Customer Data Security Breach Litigation, U.S. District Court for the Northern District of California Case No. 5:16-md-02752-LHK ("Federal consumer class action"); (2) Yahoo!
 Inc. Private Information Disclosure Cases, Superior Court of California, County of Orange Case No. JCCP 4895 ("California consumer class action"); (3) Demers v.
 Yahoo!
 Inc., et al., Province of Quebec, District of Montreal Superior Court Case Nos.
 500-06-000841-177 and 500-06-000842-175; (4) Gill v.
 Yahoo!
 Canada Co., et al., Supreme Court of British Columbia, Vancouver Registry Case No. S-168873; (5) Karasik v.
 Yahoo!
 Inc., et al., Ontario Superior Court of Justice Case No. CV-16-566248-00CP ("Karasik"); (6) Larocque v.
 Yahoo!
-Inc., et al., Court of Queen's Bench for Saskatchewan Case No. QBG 1242 of 2017; ("Larocque action") (7) Sidhu v.
-Yahoo Canada Co., et al., Court of Queen's Bench for Alberta Case No. 1603-22837; (8) Lahav v.
+Inc., et al., Court of Queen's Bench for Saskatchewan Case No. QBG 1242 of 2017; ("Larocque action") (7) Lahav v.
 Yahoo!
-Inc., Tel Aviv-Jaffa District Court Case No. 61020-09-16 ("Lahav"); and (9) Reinzilber v.
+Inc., Tel Aviv-Jaffa District Court Case No. 61020-09-16 ("Lahav"); and (8) Reinzilber v.
 Yahoo!
 Inc., Tel Aviv-Jaffa District Court Case No. 7406-08-17 ("Reinzilber").
 Plaintiffs, who purport to represent various classes of users, generally claim to have been harmed by the Fund's alleged actions and/or omissions in connection with the Security Incidents and assert a variety of common law and statutory claims seeking monetary damages or other related relief.
 In October 2018, the Fund announced that it had reached an agreement with plaintiffs' counsel to resolve all pending claims in the federal and California consumer class actions.
 On December 3, 2018, the Tel Aviv-Jaffa District Court granted plaintiffs' counsel petition to dismiss the Lahav and Reinzilber actions, in view of the proposed settlement of the federal consumer class action.
 On January 28, 2019, the Court in the federal consumer class action denied the plaintiff's motion for preliminary approval of the proposed settlement.
 On April 8, 2019, the parties filed a revised settlement agreement and renewed motion for preliminary approval.
 On July 20, 2019, the Court granted preliminary approval.
-On July 22, 2020 the Court granted final approval and entered judgment.
-Several class members who objected to the settlement have filed appeals, which are pending.
+On July 22, 2020, the Court granted final approval and entered judgment.
+Several class members have filed appeals or intervened in the appeal to object to the settlement.
+On June 27, 2022, the appellate court issued an opinion affirming the federal consumer class action settlement.
+On July 19, 2022, the appellate court issued a mandate to close the case.

 The Fund has also reached an agreement with plaintiffs in the Karasik action with the aim of resolving pending claims in the Canadian consumer class action cases.
 The Ontario Superior Court of Justice has approved the settlement.
 The settlement is also subject to a condition that the Larocque action be permanently stayed as a class action or dismissed.
-Defendants have filed a motion before the Queen's Bench for Saskatchewan to permanently stay the Larocque action.
-Plaintiffs from the Karasik litigation support Defendants' motion, but it is opposed by Ms. Larocque's counsel.
-The parties are awaiting a ruling.
+Defendants filed a motion before the Queen's Bench for Saskatchewan to permanently stay the Larocque action.
+On May 25, 2022, the Queen's Bench for Saskatchewan granted the motion to permanently stay the Larocque action.
+Plaintiff in the Larocque action has appealed, which remains ongoing.